The Border that Wouldn’t Sit Still

 In 2009, the Arizona Game and Fish Department hired a trapper to capture ‘Macho B’, the only jaguar known to be living in the United States at the time.
 The cat was caught, caged, collared, and then released back into the wild.
 It died 12 days later.
 In the subsequent years, there would be an investigation into the incident resulting in multiple criminal charges.
 There’s a lesson here about what happens when we use cages to control wild and free things.

 And it makes me wonder what lies ahead for the Rio Grande Rectification Project.
-The project was launched in 1933 to literally ‘straighten’ and ‘stabilize’ the 155-mile section of the Rio Grande that splits El Paso, United States and Juarez, Mexico.
+The project was launched in 1933 to literally ‘straighten’ and ‘stabilize’ the 155-mile section of the Rio Grande that splits El Paso, the United States, and Juarez, Mexico.
 Upon completion, the river was shortened from 155 miles to just 85 miles.
 This is an enormous act of human engineering, and also an act of hubris.
 The river, just like the jaguar, cannot live a caged life.

 Those of us who live, work, and play on rivers know this fact well.
 Flood years will change the composition of the river banks, swiping away anything humans have built there with ease.
 In fact, there is evidence of enormous historical floods, which if they returned today would easily wipe out marvels of human engineering, like the Glen Canyon Dam.
 It might take a few more years, but the jaguars will come back, the walls will crumble, the Rio Grande will change once again, reminding us that rivers aren’t subject to our borders.

 It is only in the human imagination that borders exist, and so it is only in the human imagination that someone can be ‘illegal’.
 When we look on at the thousands of people who have walked, with babies in hand, who have ridden dangerous trains, who have risked death to come up to this strip of land we call the United States, we should remember that not so long ago we called this place Mexico, and before that it was known as the land of the O’odham, Apache, Janos, Mansos, Pueblos, Zuni and hundreds of other tribes.
-We should remember that we when we cut ourselves off from each other, we lose all of the symbiotic relationships that make life possible, we block the change inherit in ecology.
+We should remember that when we cut ourselves off from each other, we lose all of the symbiotic relationships that make life possible, we block the change inherent in ecology.
 When we do that, it’s only a matter of time before the flood.

 Sometimes We Have to Push the River

 All of this talk of ecology is not to suggest that the right kind of change always comes ‘naturally’.
 In fact, the more an ecology is disrupted by humans, the more humans might have to do to push things back into alignment, like reintroducing wolves into Yellowstone, or tearing down a wall in the middle of a desert.
-Sometimes, we get to go with flow.
+Sometimes, we get to go with the flow.
 But sometimes, when a dam has turned that flow into a sickly trickle, we have to push.

 Some ways that you can help push us back into a more just, loving, and free world is by getting involved with organizations that work along the U.S.-Mexico border.
 These organizations recognize that people who are fleeing violence, poverty, and hardship for a better life are not criminals.
 These groups are trying to minimize the harms done by our own draconian immigration laws, our militarized border forces, and our disastrous foreign policy in Latin America.